 Constitutional and Supreme Courts: composition, role and functions:

 - Who should be the guardian of the Constitution?

 - Is it preferable to adopt a centralised or decentralised system of constitutional review?
 What role do constitutional courts play in transitions to democracy?

 - Should constitutional courts be allowed to declare political parties unconstitutional?

 - How does one balance different rights and freedoms?
 What do we mean by multi-level protection of rights.

-- Know the structures of government also in a comparative perspective, Identify the main elements characterizing constitutional assets throughout Europe and North America and the fundaments of constitutional systems across the globe.
+- Know the structures of government also in a comparative perspective, Identify the main elements characterizing constitutional assets throughout Europe and North America.

 - Explain the approach of different legal systems to individual rights and constitutional justice.

 - Discuss the impact of major historical and philosophical events, such as the French Revolution, on the development of the constitutional structure of States.

 - Provide advice and suggestions on essential elements of constitutional and political reform.